Access Control, RBAC, ABAC, Permissions, Data Security

 Complexity: Policy creation requires careful planning and testing.
 Unintended access denials can disrupt operations.

 Debugging: Troubleshooting "Why was I denied access?" becomes more complex when multiple attributes interact.
+Modern tools like OPA's decision logs and policy tracing help by showing which rules failed, but require additional infrastructure.

 Choosing Between RBAC and ABAC